kirtikumarkks12/workshop-netflix/README.md

 ***REMOVED***

 Use the token you previously generated.
+If you no longer have the token and did not download a .csv, you can generate a new token using the instructions above

 ***REMOVED***